devopsgroup-io/catapult/README.md

 ### Europe ###

 The General Data Protection Regulation (GDPR) is a regulation in E.U. law on data protection and privacy for all individuals within the European Union that becomes enforceable starting May 25, 2018.
-Article 4(1) of the GPDR defines "personal data" as any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-For more information, please see the [GPDR](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32016R0679).
+Article 4(1) of the GDPR defines "personal data" as any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+For more information, please see the [GDPR](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32016R0679).

 # Compliance #